MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/manage-the-privacy-of-data-monitored-by-telemetry-in-office.md

 #### To enable file obfuscation by using Group Policy settings

 The following table describes the name and path of the Group Policy setting that enables file obfuscation.
-You can download the Office Administrative Templates from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=626001).
+You can download the Administrative Template files (ADMX/ADML) for Office from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=626001).

 **Group policy setting that enables file obfuscation**